mullvad/oqs-rs/README.md

 # oqs - Open Quantum Safe bindings for Rust

+**THESE BINDINGS ARE NOT MAINTAINED**.
+Please see https://github.com/open-quantum-safe/liboqs-rust for the new official bindings for [`liboqs`].

 This repository contains the following crates:
 * [`oqs-sys`] - Low level FFI bindings for [`liboqs`].
 * [`oqs`] - Higher level Rust representations.